Traumatic Brain Injury in Adults

 • Facilitating access to comprehensive services, including referral to other professionals as necessary

-• Counseling persons with TBI and their families regarding impairments across the Speech-language pathology scope of practice and providing education aimed at preventing further complications relating to TBI (see ASHA's resource on person- and family-centered care and ASHA's Practice Portal page on Counseling in Audiology and Speech-Language Pathology)
+• Counseling persons with TBI and their families regarding impairments across the Speech-language pathology scope of practice and providing education aimed at preventing further complications relating to TBI (see ASHA's resource on focusing care on individuals and their care partners and ASHA's Practice Portal page on Counseling in Audiology and Speech-Language Pathology)

 • Providing training (e.g., in the use of augmentative and alternative communication [AAC] systems) to persons with TBI and their families and caregivers